Europa Island

 Europa Island (Île Europa, [il øʁɔpa]), in Malagasy Nosy Ampela is a 28 km2 low-lying tropical atoll in the Mozambique Channel, about a third of the way from southern Madagascar to southern Mozambique.
-The island had never been inhabited until 1820, when the French family Rosier moved to it.
-The island officially became a possession of France in 1897.
+The island had never been inhabited until 1820, when the French family of Rosier moved to it.
+The island officially became a possession of France in 1897, though it is claimed by Madagascar.

 The island, garrisoned by a detachment from Réunion, has a weather station and is visited by scientists.
 Though uninhabited now, it is part of the Scattered Islands of the French Southern and Antarctic Lands administrative region.

 Europa Island was the setting of "Search in the Deep", a 1968 episode of The Undersea World of Jacques Cousteau, partly focusing on the breeding habits of the green sea turtle.

 Description

 Europa is 6 km in diameter, with a maximum altitude of 6 m, and has 22.2 km of coastline.
 It is surrounded by coral beaches and a fringing reef and encloses a mangrove lagoon of around 9 km2 and open to the sea on one side.

 There are no ports or harbours but anchorage is possible offshore.
 Its exclusive economic zone, contiguous with that of Bassas da India, is 127300 km2.
 The airstrip is 1500 m metres long.